Mark-Kramer/Case-Studies-Python/content/10/spiking-rhythms.md

 You should see the same value printed twice.
 If `breakfast` is the address to an *immutable* object like an **int** or a **string**, then changing the value of `breakfast` (or any other variable pointing to that address) forces the variable to point to a new address&mdash;immutable objects cannot be changed (mutated) in memory.

 On the other hand, if `breakfast` is the address to a *mutable* object like a **dictionary** or a **list**, then the value of the object will change in memory, and `breakfast` will continue to point to the same address.
-This is why in the example above, changing `lunch` also changes breakfast.
+This is why in the example above, changing `lunch` also changes `breakfast`.
 Both variables point to the same address and changes to the dictionary object result in changes at that location in memory.

 If this seems confusing, don't worry.
 When you want to make a true copy in memory that you can safely manipulate, simply include the constructor function for the object type.
 In the `breakfast` example, use `lunch = dict(breakfast)` since `breakfast` is a dictionary.
 In our code above, we could have used `df()` (our imported abbreviation for `pandas.DataFrame()`) to create a new dataframe.